Tips on Pricing and Selling a Used Car

 The second form is a Deposit Slip, similar to the Bill Of Sale.
 The deposit slip is used as a written confirmation between the buyer and the seller itemizing the selling price of the car, the buyer's initial deposit and how much the buyer still owes on the used car.

-Fix Up Your Car Before you sell It
+11. Fix Up Your Car Before You Sell It

 Put a good wax job on the car, vacuum the inside and gloss up the tires.
 Appearance is everything.
 If there's any lights out or fuses blown, take care of it.
 Buyers get picky once they see little things.
 Consider adding a few accessories to the car to make it even more attractive like a steering wheel lock or other perks.